Input Validation

 (Gennaro–Goldfeder, 2020), a threshold-ECDSA protocol widely deployed in MPC wallet

-The vulnerable handler discarded the transport identity and passed the raw payload
+The vulnerable handler discarded the transport identity and passed the raw payload straight to the cryptographic core (source):

 1// FILE: src/gg20/protocol.rs — axelarnetwork/tofnd (pre-fix, lines 106–117)